Finance Minister Condemns Firing On Customs Officials In DI Khan - UrduPoint

 Finance Minister Condemns Firing On Customs Officials In DI Khan

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Apr, 2024) Federal Minister for Finance and Revenue, Muhammad Aurangzeb on Sunday strongly condemned the incident of firing on Customs Officials in Dera Ismail Khan while performing anti-smuggling duties.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 22nd Apr, 2024) Federal Minister for Finance and Revenue, Muhammad Aurangzeb has strongly condemned the incident of firing on Customs Officials in Dera Ismail Khan while performing anti-smuggling duties.

-According to press statement issued by finance ministry, the minister expressed deep grief and sorrow over the martyrdom of two officials of Customs Department in the incident.
+According to press statement issued by the Finance Ministry, the minister expressed deep grief and sorrow over the martyrdom of two officials of Customs Department in the incident.

 He conveyed his heartfelt condolences and unwavering support to families of the martyrs in these testing times.